corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/setting-up-your-dev-env/index.md

 Before you deploy a local network and start working with Corda 5 developer preview, you must perform all the following steps to set up your development environment:

-1. Install Corda CLI tool by following the steps from the [Installing Corda CLI](XXX) procedure.
+1. Install the Corda CLI tool by following the steps from the [Installing Corda CLI](XXX) procedure.

 2. You need Zulu OpenJDK 11 to compile CorDapps.
 Use the `java -version` command from a shell to verify if you have Zulu OpenJDK and which version.